thunlp/KRLPapers/README.md

 1. **ConvKB: A Novel Embedding Model for Knowledge Base Completion Based on Convolutional Neural Network.**
 *Dai Quoc Nguyen, Tu Dinh Nguyen, Dat Quoc Nguyen, Dinh Phung.* NAACL-HLT 2018. [paper](http://aclweb.org/anthology/N18-2053)
+	> ConvKB applies the global relationships among same dimensional entries of the entity and relation embeddings, so that ConvKB generalizes the transitional characteristics in the transition-based embedding models.
+In addition, ConvKB is evaluated on WN18RR and FB15K237.